-No home improvement task gives a house a face lift and restores and enhances as rapidly, successfully and affordably as exterior painting.
+No home improvement task gives a house a facelift and restores and enhances as rapidly, successfully and affordable as exterior painting.
 A brand-new coat of paint can entirely change the look of a home and, if you have the time, it’s a task that can be finished in a week or two.

 If you work with a professional home improvement contractor, you will pay more than doing the work yourself and yes you can save money but you will need to be prepared to spend the time and have the right equipment.

-Despite whether you employ an expert or do it yourself, painting your home is something you won’t wish to repeat in a couple of years.
-With this in mind, here are 9 crucial rules that will alleviate the work and help ensure a gorgeous, long lasting result.
+Whether you employ an expert or do it yourself, painting your home is something you do not wish to repeat in a couple of years.
+With this in mind, here are 10 crucial rules that will alleviate the work and help ensure a gorgeous, long-lasting result.

-1: Don’t skimp materials.
-Pay for top-quality paint, primer and caulking substance.
-Top-of-the-line paint will lasts longer and cover better than poor-quality paint.
-Buy paint that has a life time guarantee against problems in the surface.
+1: Do not skimp materials.
+Pay for top-quality paint, primer, and caulking substance.
+Top-of-the-line paint will last longer and cover better than poor-quality paint.
+Buy paint that has a lifetime guarantee against problems in the surface.

 Flat surfaces, chosen for siding, do a good job of concealing problems and irregularities.
 Satin and semi-gloss enamels, utilized for trim, are more long lasting and simpler to clean.